in his pajamas, Tony finished brushing his teeth, then slid into

 never felt the overwhelming wash of excitement, hope, anticipation

 and wonder that he was feeling right now.

-continued to grow larger and closer, Tony's eyes seemed to be adjusting
+continued to grow larger and closer as Tony's eyes became more and more

 to the intensity of the light from the end of the valley, as well as

 that emanating from his two angel guides.
 Tony could see